fcsonline/drill/README.md

 OPTIONS:
-    -b, --benchmark <benchmark>    Sets the benchmark file -c, --compare <compare>        Sets a compare file -r, --report <report>          Sets a report file -t, --threshold <threshold>    Sets a threshold value in ms amongst the compared file
+    -b, --benchmark <benchmark>    Sets the benchmark file --cacert <cacert>          Use the specified certificate to verify the peer (analogous to curl --cacert) --cert <cert>              Use the specified client certificate (analogous to curl --cert) -c, --compare <compare>        Sets a compare file -r, --report <report>          Sets a report file -t, --threshold <threshold>    Sets a threshold value in ms amongst the compared file